risk-first/website/Operational-Risk.md

 Since humans and machines have different areas of expertise, and because [Operational Risks](Operational-Risk) are often novel, it's often not optimal to try and automate everything.
 A good operation will consist of a mix of human and machine actors, each playing to their strengths (see the table below).

 The aim is to build a human-machine operational system that is [_Homeostatic_](https://en.wikipedia.org/wiki/Homeostasis).
 This is the property of living things to try and maintain an equilibrium (for example, body temperature or blood glucose levels), but also applies to systems at any scale.
 The key to homeostasis is to build systems with feedback loops, even though this leads to more complex systems overall.
-The diagram above shows some of the actions involved in these kind of feedback loops.
+The diagram above shows some of the actions involved in these kind of feedback loops within IT operations.

 |Humans Are...                |Machines Are...              |
 |-----------------------------|-----------------------------|